dawapaljor/sft-report/src/pages/content/0-report.md

 The PRC Embassy statement was an attempt to counter the emerging narrative of attacks on protesters.<sup>[^287]</sup> We wrote to the embassy and asked for information in regard to its allegations as well as any other form of elaboration on the statement it would like to make.
 As of May 15, 2024, no response has been received.

-<h2  id="Analysis" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Analysis</h2>
+<h2  id="Analysis" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Analysis</h2>

 CCP supporters were mobilized and transported from across the US to San Francisco.
 It appears that their primary intentions were to provide the impression of a massive “welcome” to and support of Xi Jinping as well as to neutralize any show of opposition to Xi or the CCP.
 In regard to the first intention, they were, for the most part, within their rights; in regard to the second, it appears some of them may have transgressed the law and interfered with the free speech rights of protesters as well as infringing their universal human right to freedom of peaceful assembly.